 ©kata716/iStock / Getty Images Plus via Getty Images

 Myth: Piranhas will eat animals much larger (such as a cow) than themselves in seconds.
 This is 100% false.
 However, all the movies have made piranhas into these evil creatures that eat anything, it all started with President Theodore Roosevelt.
-Roosevelt was an outdoors lover and he went exploring in South America in 1913.
+Roosevelt was a lover of the outdoors, and he went exploring in South America in 1913.
 He wrote a best-selling book about his travels that was published in a book called Through the Brazilian Wilderness in 1914.
 There, he described piranhas as ferocious creatures that can bite a finger off a human and eat large animals rapidly.

 Myth #2